djm-1/quizmaster-reloaded/README.md

 * You can now see your score along with correct,unattempted,wrong answer statistics and your performance analysis per question.

 * You may visit the leaderboard using the same contest ID.

+#### ID for sample contest : 1a7bc03e-4aa7-4be3-9a82-352b20f43f33
 ## Technology used
 * HTML
 * CSS